10 Cheap Stocks to Buy Under $10

 While none of the company’s drugs are on the market yet, clinical trial results are worthy of optimism.
 As long as these trials continue to go well, Ovid Therapeutics should be safely on its way to reach its $20 price target.

-That 12-month price target implies over 500% upside from its current share price near $3.15.
+That 12-month price target implies almost 500% upside from its current share price near $3.40.

 Sequans Communications (SQNS)